souradip-chakraborty/souradip-chakraborty.github.io/index.md

 * **Walmart Labs and Indian Statistical Institute**
 * Data Science Team *Feb 2018 – July 2018*
 * Advisor: Dr. Boby John & Mallikharjuna Mv
-* **Interpretability of Black-box Models**  - Worked in the field of finding the most appropriate classifier and classifier conditional hyperparameters given a dataset using Meta-Learning and Bayesian Optimisation incorporating the dependencies and relationship among the hyperparameters in the non-convex space and was able to implement it and show explicit relations among the hyperparameters for regularised linear models(Ridge regression) .
+* **Interpretability of Black-box Models**  - Worked in the field of finding the most appropriate classifier and classifier conditional hyperparameters given a dataset using Meta-Learning and Gaussian process incorporating the dependencies and relationship among the hyperparameters in the non-convex space and was able to implement it and show explicit relations among the hyperparameters for regularised linear models(Ridge regression) .

 * **Indian Statistical Institute Bangalore**
 * Technical Report, Statistical Quality Control unit *Nov 2017 – Jan 2018*